Pioneer Women’s Trail Safety Information

 - Avoid dehydration: bring 1-1.5 litres of water with you.

 - Bottled water will be provided at Bridgewater, Davenport Road, Pomona Road and Eagle on the Hill.

 - Wear sturdy walking shoes or boots, and a hat and sunscreen if it is sunny.

-- If, for any reason Cleland Conservation Park and/or Mount George Conservation Park are closed on the day the event will be cancelled.
+- If, for any reason Cleland National Park and/or Mount George Conservation Park are closed on the day the event will be cancelled.
 Participants will be informed at the start locations and at Beaumont House.